freenas/freenas-docs/userguide/storage.rst

-To instead destroy the data and share configurations on the pool, also set the :guilabel:`Destroy data on this pool?` option. feild appears.
+To instead destroy the data and share configurations on the pool, also set the :guilabel:`Destroy data on this pool?` option.
 To verify that data on the pool is to be destroyed, type the name of the pool and click :guilabel:`EXPORT/DISCONNECT`.
 Data on the pool is destroyed, including share configuration, zvols, datasets, and the pool itself.
 The disk is returned to a raw state.